stripe-archive/PaymentKit/README.md

 ### Install with CocoaPods

-[CocoaPods](http://cocoapods.org/) is a library dependency management tool for Objective-C. To use the Stripe iOS bindings with CocoaPods, simply add the following to your Podfile and run pod install:
+[CocoaPods](http://cocoapods.org/) is a library dependency management tool for Objective-C. To use PaymentKit with CocoaPods, simply add the following to your Podfile and run pod install:

     pod 'PaymentKit', :git => 'https://github.com/stripe/PaymentKit.git'